pyrmont/testament/api.md

 the test.
 If a test with the same name has already been defined, `deftest` will raise an error.

+The second optional argument is dictionary of fixtures.
+This should map keys in the fixture context (see `with-fixtures`) to symbols which will be available for use in the test.

 A test is just a function. `args` (excluding the first argument if that argument is a symbol) is used as the body of the function.
 Testament adds respective calls to a setup function and a teardown function before and after